lauri108/CSVParsing/README.md

 Parses a CSV file with opening times.

 - read-file.php is the main script.
-- ravintolat.csv an example CSV file.
+- ravintolat.csv is an example CSV file.
-- csv.php and Restaurant.php are classes.
+- CSVParser.php and Restaurant.php are helperclasses.
 - RestaurantTest.php is a PHPUnit test file.